 South Los Angeles

 South Los Angeles is a vibrant community that is the cultural heart of Black Los Angeles and currently home to over 750,000 primarily Black and Latinx residents.
-South LA has experienced longstanding disinvestment and exclusion, resulting in deep inequities across educational, employment, housing, and health outcomes.
-At the same time, South LA nonprofits, youth, and families are making change and building on a powerful legacy of community action.
-We work in partnership with these leaders to support South LA’s nonprofit ecosystems, with our key strategies focused supporting anchor organizations, key service providers, and power builders as they work to transform unjust systems.
+The legacy of structural racism has impacted South L.A. across generations.
+Longstanding disinvestment, exclusion, and-criminalization of the community has resulted in deep inequities across educational, employment, housing, and health outcomes for Black and Latinx residents.
+At the same time, South L.A. nonprofits, youth, and families are making change and building on a powerful legacy of community action.
+We work in partnership with these leaders to support South L.A.’s nonprofit ecosystems, with our key strategies focused on supporting anchor organizations, key service providers, grassroots power builders, and locally-led collaboratives as they work to transform unjust systems.

 Southeast Los Angeles

 The southeast portion of Los Angeles County is one of the most economically and culturally distinct regions in Southern California.
 About 700,000 people reside in the Southeast Los Angeles communities, the large majority of them Latinx.
 Nonprofit leaders in the region have come together to develop a shared long-term vision for the region and to amplify residents’ voice in the decisions that affect them.
 The Foundation aligns our work with the Southeast Los Angeles (SELA) Collaborative Strategic Plan and supports its implementation.
 This includes support for the Collaborative’s infrastructure as well as funding key organizations within or aligned to the Collaborative.

 For questions about our work in South L.A. please contact Dana Henry, Program Officer, at email@example.com or (213) 688-6326.
 For questions about our work in Southeast L.A., please contact Eric Medina, Program Officer, at firstname.lastname@example.org or (213) 688-6316.